 Prepare the survival mind

-I use water therapy to prepare the Survival Mind.
+I use water therapy to Prepare the Survival Mind both physically and mentally.
 In the event we find ourselves in cold water we want to know how our body reacts to this super shock.
 And how we can mediate our response to not panic.
+During First Circle Survival Camp students have a opportunity develop the survival mind.

 There are safety issues to consider with prolong body exposure to cold or icy water.
 As a therapy, maximum immersion in 59F or colder water is around 10-15 minutes.
 Don’t stay in long enough to make your teeth chatter or become disoriented.